open-resources/physics_bank/content/public/006.Force/Friction/Doorstop/Doorstop.md

         value: Ghosts.
 It keeps ghosts from pushing the door shut.
 ---
 # {{ params.vars.title }}
-Often a wedge-shaped doorstop won't hold a door open unless you kick it until it sits tightly under the door.
+A wedge-shaped doorstop is most effective when it sits tightly under the door.

 ## Question Text

 What does forcing the wedge into a tight fit accomplish?

 ### Answer Section

-Select all the choices that apply.

-Note: You will be awarded full marks only if you select all the correct choices, and none of the incorrect choices.
-Choosing incorrect choices as well as not choosing correct choices will result in deductions.

 - {{ params.part1.ans1.value}}
 - {{ params.part1.ans2.value}}